Ph.D., Literature and Criticism, Indiana University at Pennsylvania

 Dr. Daniels serves as Editor for the Jackson State University Researcher: An Interdisciplinary Journal and evaluates articles for publication for College Literature, LIT: Literature Interpretation Theory, International Journal of the Humanities, and the Journal of Intercultural Disciplines.

 Dr. Daniels proposed, planned, and carried out, with colleague Elizabeth S. Overman from the History and Philosophy Department, Jackson State University=s first Faculty-Led Study Abroad.
 They taught World Literature and World History to JSU students in Beijing for three weeks in the summer of 2007.
-She is planning to take her Comparative Literature students to England in May 2012.
+She took her Comparative Literature students on a ten-day tour of England in May 2012.

 Before coming to Jackson State University, Dr. Daniels taught at Lane College for six years, at Tennessee State University for four years, and at Austin Peay State University for four years.